 To help us interpret what we’re looking at here, let’s plot these results.

 To read this chart, look at the extreme ends (top, down, left and right).
-The first principal component (on the left and right) correspond to the measure of ‘disp’ and ‘hp.’
+The first principal component (on the left and right) corresponds to the measure of ‘disp’ and ‘hp.’
 The second principal component (PC2) does not seem to have a strong measurement.

 We can finish this analysis with a summary of the PCA with the covariance matrix: